Meet PETA’s Leadership

 Senior Vice President of Cruelty Investigations

-As the senior vice president of PETA’s Cruelty Investigations Department, Daphna Nachminovitch has worked on countless cases of cruelty to animals, and her staff members field hundreds of calls every week from concerned citizens across the country.
-She also directs PETA’s undercover investigations.
+As the senior vice president of PETA’s Cruelty Investigations Department, Daphna Nachminovitch has overseen countless cruelty cases and many undercover investigations.
+Her staff fields hundreds of calls every week from concerned citizens around the world.

-Nachminovitch also oversees PETA’s low-cost spay/neuter clinics, which have “fixed” more than 74,000 animals since the program’s inception in 2001.
-She also oversees PETA’s fieldwork division—Community Animal Project—and doghouse program, which provides custom-made doghouses, straw bedding, toys, and other services to neglected dogs in southeastern Virginia and northeastern North Carolina.
-She has successfully worked with government officials to pass laws restricting or banning the chaining of dogs in several cities.
+Nachminovitch also oversees PETA’s low-cost spay/neuter clinics, which have “fixed” more than 84,000 animals since the program’s inception in 2001.
+She directs PETA’s Community Animal Project and doghouse program, which gives custom-made doghouses, straw bedding, toys, and other services to neglected dogs in southeastern Virginia and northeastern North Carolina.
+She has successfully worked with government officials to pass laws banning or restricting the chaining of dogs in several cities.

-Born in Israel and having lived in Ivory Coast and Paris, Nachminovitch is fluent in Hebrew, French, and English.
+Born in Israel, Nachminovitch has lived in the Ivory Coast and Paris and is fluent in Hebrew, French, and English.
 She graduated from the University of Illinois at Chicago with a major in communications and theater.
-Before starting at PETA in 1997, Nachminovitch worked at Chicago’s Anti-Cruelty Society animal shelter and at Head Start centers doing speech and play therapy with underprivileged children on the Chicago’s South Side.